percona/pmm-doc/docs/quickstart.md

 !!! caution alert alert-warning "Important"
     If you have access to the database node, install a PMM agent on it to reduce server-side resource utilization.

+Before monitoring a database instance, it must be added to PMM's list of monitored databases.
+This section outlines the steps for adding a database instance.

 === "MySQL 5.7 or 8.0"